Frequently Asked Questions

 |Nebuchadnezzar||15.0 litres||20 Standard Bottles|

 The 1.5 litre Magnums and 3 litre Jeroboams (Double Magnums) all come gift wrapped in our special Magnums & More presentation tubes.
-Made of strong black card with a soft velvet touch finish, they have a real ‘wow factor’ of their own.
-A specially designed gift tag is included for your use – this can be completed for you if requested at the time of order or left blank for you to fill in.
+Made of strong black card with a luxury finish, they have a real ‘wow factor’ of their own.
+A specially designed smart gift tag is included for your use – this can be completed for you if requested at the time of order or left blank for you to fill in.
 We use wooden caskets to protect the largest bottles during transit but these are equally impressive gift boxes.

 All of our wines and spirits come in big bottles and have been selected for their general crowd pleasing appeal, value and authenticity so we are confident you will be delighted with whatever choice you make.
 Please refer to the bottle's own individual tasting notes for a good description of the style and fullness of the contents.
 If you want any further help or guidance please contact us by completing the online enquiry form and we will be more than happy to assist you with your selection.